biattasawka/python-math-toolkit/README.md

 # Python Math Toolkit

 ## About
-A collection of beginner Python programs including calculators, unit converters, and simple equation solvers.
+A collection of beginner Python programs including a basic calculator, unit converter, and simple equation solver.
 Built while learning programming, algebra, and problem-solving.

 ———